Naoe Kanetsugu

 Naoe Kanetsugu (直江 兼続) was a Japanese samurai of the 16th–17th centuries.
 The eldest son of Higuchi Kanetoyo, Kanetsugu was famed for his service to two generations of the Uesugi daimyōs.
 He was also known by his court title, Yamashiro no Kami (山城守) or his childhood name, Higuchi Kanetsugu (樋口 兼続).

 Kanetsugu served first as a koshō (小姓) to Uesugi Kenshin.
-After Kenshin had died, he served Kagekatsu, the adopted son of Kenshin.
+After Kenshin had died, he served as Karō to Kagekatsu, the adopted son of Kenshin.
 Kanetsugu's brother, Ōkuni Sanehiro, was also a famous Uesugi retainer.

-Biography
+Early life and rise

 Kanetsugu was born Yoroku (与六), at Sakato Castle in Echigo Province.
 His father, Higuchi Sōemon Kanetoyo, was a senior retainer of Nagao Masakage, the lord of Sakato Castle.
 When Yoroku came of age he married his first cousin Osen from his maternal side, the widow of Uesugi retainer Naoe Nobutsuna, and took the Naoe family name in order to become head of the family line since Osen did not have any children from the previous marriage nor have any male heir available to succeed the family.

 Kanetsugu became an Uesugi councilor at the age of 22, quickly distinguished himself as an outstanding commander, he fought at Battle of Tedorigawa and was involved in much of the fighting that took place on the Sea of Japan coast against Sassa Narimasa and Maeda Toshiie.

 In 1590, he fought in the Odawara Campaign at Hachiōji Castle.

-In 1600, Kanetsugu was also responsible for the actions of the Uesugi clan against the allies of the Tokugawa during the lead-up to the climactic Battle of Sekigahara.
-Following the Uesugi clan's surrender to the Tokugawa, in 1601, their holdings were transferred to the much smaller fief of Yonezawa, with an income of 300,000 koku.
-Kanetsugu was granted a stipend shortly before he retired.
+Conflict with Ieyasu

+In 1598, after the death of Toyotomi Hideyoshi, Tokugawa Ieyasu began his move to seize power.
+Among the five regents, he first subdued the Maeda clan, and then he set his sights on the Uesugi clan as his next target.
+Ieyasu accused Kagekatsu's castle construction of being a suspected rebellion against the Toyotomi clan and demanded that he come to Osaka to explain.
+In response, Kanetsugu sent back a scathing letter criticizing Ieyasu.
+This famous letter is known as the "Naoe-jo."
+Enraged, Ieyasu decided to launch the Aizu Campaign.
+While Ieyasu was away from Osaka, Ishida Mitsunari raised an army, leading to the Battle of Sekigahara.
+At that time, Kanetsugu argued that they should pursue the Tokugawa forces, but Kagekatsu prioritized the suppression of the Date and Mogami clans, leading to the rejection of the pursuit strategy.